duthied/Free-Friendika/doc/Forums.md

 You may also post to a community forum by posting a "wall-to-wall" post using secure cross-site authentication.

 Comments which are relayed to community forums will be relayed back to the original post creator.
-Mentioning the forum with an @-tag in a comment does not relay the message, as distribution is controlled entirely by the original post creator.
+Mentioning the forum with an @-mention in a comment does not relay the message, as distribution is controlled entirely by the original post creator.